-As beginning from the February 2014 military events took place in the East of Ukraine the Management is not able to make any cashflow projections for the year 2014-2015 based on the current market uncertainties and current impossibility of coal mining renewal.
-The Group tries to save the control under all its assets.
+In 2015 military events continued to take place in the East of Ukraine the Management is not able to make any cashflow projections for the year 2015-2016 based on the current market uncertainties and current impossibility of coal mining renewal.
+The Group tries to control all production objects and to save all its assets.
+As its subsidiaries were encroached in 2014, part of the assets was damaged.
+Currently the Group determines the level of this harm and tries to make the consequences minimal.